MohammedSabbah/laravel-angular2/README.md

     npm run typings install
     ./node_modules/typescript/bin/tsc

+    # Get a fresh .env file and generate the application key
+    php artisan key:generate

     # Serve the application
-    composer -S localhost:8000
+    php -S localhost:8000

-And the app will run in your localhost, port 8000
+And the app will run in your localhost, port 8000.
+If you have any permission issues try changing the storage/ folder permisisons

+    php artisan cache:clear
+    sudo chmod 777 -R storage
+    composer dump-autoload